-1. In the REC mode, touch "•" (Recording mode).

-If "

-"

-"

-(Recording mode) is not displayed on the screen, touch the tab to

-display it.

-2. Touch the icon of the recording mode you want to use.
+- 1. In the REC mode, touch the recording mode icon (page 29). - If the icon is not displayed on the screen, touch the tab to display it. - 2.
+Touch the icon of the recording mode you want to use.

 This enters the selected recording mode.